mekhanikaladvantage/numpy_figures/README.md

 # numpy_figures
-figures I make and construct using numpy
+figures I make and construct using numpy and matplot lib